 - An App that translates that confusing street sign in a foreign language on your vacation.

-After you sign up as a member of the Useful Apps Club, you will get a short and simple questionaire sent to you by email.
+As part of signing up as a member of the Useful Apps Club, you will complete a short and simple questionaire online.
 This questionaire will help us decide whether you would benefit from some help with the basics of tablet or smartphone use, or are ready to dive right into exploring useful Apps.

 If you are ready for the Useful Apps, we will send you each month a new installment of the Useful Apps Lessons (by email) for about four months (Semester 1 of the Apps Club).
 If it looks like you could use some help first with the basics, we will suggest resources to help you with that too (see below), and then start sending the Useful Apps Lessons once you are ready for them.

 Useful Apps Lessons